 This first game is basically an attempt to re-create Quake 3 Arena, but with free graphics, models and so on.
 If you ever played Quake 3 Arena, Open Arena will look very familiar.
 Because it uses the newand-improved engine (ioQuake3, based on the original Quake 3 engine), I think it's actually more fun than the original.
 Don't tell id.
 For Ubuntu users, simply type the following to install Open Arena:

+Tor obunta asers, simply type the following to install open Ar

-sudo apt-get install openarena
+# sudo apt-get install openarena